acryptos/docs.acryptos.com/acryptos-vaults.md

 [Advanced Yield Farming Strategies on Venus protocol](https://medium.com/acryptos/advanced-yield-farming-strategies-on-venus-protocol-46a4044573fc) - by x.ACryptoS

+## Channels Vaults

+These Vaults stake recursively on Channels at ~7.6X leverage, farms CAN and swaps it for more of the staked token.

+At start, users may notice the value of their holdings in the Vault **slowly decreasing on each block**.

+This is normal because we are using leverage on Channels, and the borrow amount increases faster than the supply amount.
+Also the value of the farmed CAN is not included at start.

+The balance will increase once CAN is included \(after each harvest of the Vault\).

 ## CAKE Vault

 This Vault stakes and farms CAKE on PancakeSwap.